-Subsections 1 and 2.
+Reference Section 5.1.
 Impact Study Requirements and Provisions for Future Changes

-A description of Entergy’s procedures for study of new facilities and their impacts on the interconnected transmission system and provisions for future changes are contained in the document
+A description of Entergy’s procedures for study of new facilities and their impacts on the interconnected transmission system and provisions for future changes are contained in the document.

 - Entergy Facilities Connection Spreadsheet

-- Telemetering and Metering
+- Metering and telecommunications

-- System Grounding
+- Grounding and safety issues

 - Equipment Ratings

-- Synchronizing Facilities
+- Synchronizing of Facilities

-- Maintenance Coordination
+- Maintenance coordination

-- Interconnection and Operating Guides for Inverter-Based Resources
+- Interconnection and Operating Guides for Inverter Based Resources